GrayJack/coreutils/CONTRIBUTING.md

       the flag should match other famous coreutils implementations names (if needed, use _clap_'s `.visible_alias()` or `.visible_aliases()` to fill this requirement) renaming long options can be discussed in the PR.
-- Every help message should start with upper case letter and end with a dot.
+- Every help message should start with an upper case letter and end with a dot.
 - Exit code is defined by the
   [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html)
   (extra customization might be required for extensions).
-- We recommend that you create a Pull Request with check boxes (see an [example](https://github.com/GrayJack/coreutils/pull/121)).
+- We recommend that you create a Pull Request with checkboxes (see an [example](https://github.com/GrayJack/coreutils/pull/121)).
 - Update the README with the new status of the tool and contributors section.
 - Create your PR.